Skip to contents

 knitr::kable(t(round(res_sigma2.hs, 3)))

 We next have a look at the posterior distributions.
 The plots on the left hand side show the posterior distribution for the regression effects under the semi-conjugate prior, those on the right hand side the posterior distributions under the horseshoe prior.
-Note that the posterior distributions are symmetric under the semi-conjugate prior, whereas this is not the case under the horseshoe prior.
+Whereas the posterior distributions are symmetric under the semi-conjugate prior, this is not the case under the horseshoe prior.

 For illustration purposes, we overlay four selected marginal posteriors in order to illustrate the shrinkage effect.